Komalpreet24/sugar_coated_app/README.md

-# Blood Glucose Tracking App
+# Sugar Coated
-This is an Android application built using Kotlin, Firebase for authentication, and Firebase Firestore for database management.
+This is an Android application built using Kotlin, Firebase for authentication, and Firebase Firestore and Firebase Storage for database management.
 The app is to assist diabteics with the goal of future expansion for pubic use.
 The main objective of creating this application was to allow family and friends to monitor blood glucose levels and track supplies.
 Features include recording manual entries of blood sugar level throughout the day, calendar  to track and view events related to diabetes management.

 ## Features